project-oak/oak/oak_channel/SPEC.md

 To receive a message the recipent incrementally reads frames from the communication channel.
 The recipient parses a message from frames by appending the frame bodies in the order they are received.
-The recipient SHOULD validate the sequence of frame numbers to ensure that all frames are received in the right order.
+The recipient MUST validate the sequence of frame numbers to ensure that all frames are received in the right order.

 The recipent MAY start parsing a message before fully receiving all of its frames.